Nashville-Public-Library/misc/README.md

 - Make sure there is a  `yesterday.txt` file that:
     - exists
     - is in the same directory as the `.py` file
-    - contains a single number between between 1 and 12 and does not contain anything else
+    - contains one number between between 1 and 12 and **does not contain anything else**
     - after this set up you will not need to edit or do anything with this file.
 I inlcude this here so you know you *must* have this file for the script to run.
-TODO An improvement to this script would be to check whether the file exists and, if not, create it for you.
+    - *(An improvement to this script would be to check whether the file exists and, if not, create it for you)*

 -----